Nitroblast009/Project-Hazard---By-FNS-Group/README.md

 Using a web browser, located your way onto the Itch.io website and search for the game called "Hazard" (https://risky-fns.itch.io/hazard).
 Once located, click on the pink "Download button".
 This will download a zip file with all the needed component to run the game.

 ## Playing on Local Computer
-After downloading the needed components, extract the files into your replit and click the run button.
+After downloading the needed components, extract the files into replit and click the run button.
 Just like that, you're ready to play :D